mlcommons/inference/tools/submission/README.md

 The below input fields are off by default since v3.1 and are mandatory but can be turned on for debugging purposes

 **skip-power-check**: Flag to skip the extra power checks.
-This flag has no effect on non-power submissions
+This flag has no effect on non-power submission results

 **skip-meaningful-fields-emptiness-check**: Flag to avoid checking if mandatory system description fields are empty